gitbls/ndm/README.md

 **config &mdash;** Manage the ndm configuration database

 The *config* command controls the site configuration database, and is used to do bulk import of host definitions.
-See the section "Importing a network database" below for details on bulk importing.
+See [Importing a Network Database](https://github.com/gitbls/ndm#importing-a-network-database) for details on bulk importing.
 An *ndm config* command with no switches defaults to `sudo ndm config --list`.

 **delete &mdash;** Delete an entry from the database